 I also collect quotes.
 My other goal was to match a saved, favorite quote to each daily lesson.
-This project was my 50th birthday gift to myself.
-It was cathartic to put all of my feelings into words to remind myself just how far I've come in this life and to have some words of wisdom to leave behind for my children so that they can know their mother as an individual; not just as mom the provider and protector.
+This project was my 50th birthday gift to me.
+It was cathartic to put all of my feelings into words to remind myself just how far I've come in this life and to have some words of wisdom to leave behind for my children so they can know their mother as an individual; not just as a mom--the provider and protector.

 30 of Life's Most Valuable Lessons in 30 Days

 Day #1: Change and Growth